xwarzee/personal-gen-ai/README.md

 > terraform plan -out plan.zip
 > terraform apply plan.zip
 ```
-=> a public IP address will be displayed: public_ip = WW.XX.YY.ZZ
+=> a public IP address will be displayed: ec2_public_ip = WW.XX.YY.ZZ

-3. Start to use your open WebUI with your browser at the following URL : http//WW.XX.YY.ZZ:3000
+3. Start to use your open WebUI with your browser at the following URL : https://ec2_public_ip
 4. To deprovision your instance, enter the following command:
 ```
 > terraform plan -destroy -out plan-destroy.zip